iO-Academy/docker-image/README.md

 docker-compose up --detach
 ```

-This should boot 3 containers and run your image in the background.
+This should boot your docker containers and run your image in the background.

 Now that your docker containers are running in the background, you may want to set docker to start upon login.
 You can do this by ticking `Docker Preferences > General > Start Docker Desktop when you login`